ShubhamVimal/AtliQ_Grands_Hospitality_Analysis/README.md

 ## 🗂 Data Sources

-All data used in this project was provided as flat `.csv` files, including:
+All data used in this project was provided as flat `.csv` files.

-- `fact_bookings.csv` – Main transactional data (bookings, dates, platforms, status)
-- `fact_aggregated_bookings.csv` – Pre-summarized booking metrics
-- `dim_date.csv` – Calendar table for time-based analysis
-- `dim_hotels.csv` – Hotel/property metadata
-- `dim_rooms.csv` – Room classifications
-- `meta_data_hospitality.txt` – Column definitions and metadata

 ---